Lowclouds/logtag/README.md

 ### LogTag.defTags(component_name, string_array_of_tag_names)
 Note, too, that, again, by default, every tag is also injected into the global namespace.
 Horrors.
 This means you should also choose your component and tag names carefully.

-The LogTag.defTags method creates variables by gluing the component name to the tag anme with an underscore, i.e.
+The LogTag.defTags method creates variables by gluing the component name to the tag name with an underscore, i.e.

 ```js
 complete_tagname = component_name + '_' + tag_name;